snel-repo/autolfads/docs/setupAddInfo.md

 ##Cloud Shell
 Many of the commands needed to set-up infrastructure are done using Google Cloud Shell.
 While the commands needed are listed directly in the tutorial, further information on navigating/using cloud shell can be found here: [https://cloud.google.com/shell/docs/using-cloud-shell](https://cloud.google.com/shell/docs/using-cloud-shell).

-Typical commands used for an AutoLFADS run are entering directories with `cd`, copying git repos with `git clone`, and running shell scripts with `sh`.
+Typical commands used for an AutoLFADS or RADICaL run are entering directories with `cd`, copying git repos with `git clone`, and running shell scripts with `sh`.

 ##Choosing number of clients
 In essence, each client VM can have 2-3 workers running on it, and the more total workers means a wider search for optimal hyperparameters.
 Thus, the more client VMs we create when setting up a run, the wider search for optimal hyperparameters.